Port of Tianjin operations and logistics: Services and amenities

 A water tender and a bunker tender resupplying a freighter at the First Stevedoring Co. wharf.

 Bunkerage: The main bunker oil, lubricants and water provider in Tianjin Port is Tianjin Chimbusco (中国船舶燃料供应天津公司).
 Chimbusco China had a monopoly on the supply of bonded bunker oil (i.e. for foreign vessels) in China until 2006.
 Tianjin Chimbusco (now a TPG subsidiary) retained its exclusive rights in Tianjin until 2009, and the end of the monopoly resulted in a black gold rush of competing bunkerage companies: Sinopec Zhoushan entered the Tianjin market in October 2010, followed in December 2010 by SinoBunker, and in June 2011, by China Changjiang Bunker.
 This sudden rise in competition resulted in a serious price war and crashing prices in 2011.
 Most forms of maritime fuels are available, primarily IFO 180 cSt and 380 cSt; IFO 120 cSt, MDG, MDO and other diesels are available.
 Bunkering operations are done by fuel tender, as most berths do not have fueling equipment.
-Equally, drinking water is mostly delivered by tender.
+Drinking water is mostly delivered by tender.

 Chandlery and Supplies: Several dozen ship chandlers are capable of supplying all necessary deck, engine and cabin stores, and all other provisions both at berth or at anchorage.
 The oldest international chandler is Tianjin Ocean Shipping Supply company (天津市外轮供应公司), owned by the Tianjin government.
 Most spare parts are available locally, and special orders can be flown in easily.

 Cleaning and Sanitation Services: Bilge, slops and ballast water disposal is a major pollution hazard for the Bohai Bay, and it is tightly regulated by the MSA.
 Only specially authorized enterprises can engage in their removal and disposal, or in tank cleanup.
 Nevertheless, illegal dumping of ballast water is a persistent problem and one of the Port's major law enforcement challenges.
 Ships carrying oil or liquid chemicals, and all ships over 10,000 gt are required to sign an "Agreement for Ship Pollution Response" with one of four authorized emergency spill response companies.

 Tianjin Port Harbor Service Company (天津港港口服务公司) is the Group's organic "housekeeping" service, providing cabin, hold and bedding clean-up, and garbage disposal for ships at berth.
 Other companies are available for all sorts of cleaning, disinfection and deck maintenance, fifteen companies are authorized for ship garbage collection.

 Seafarers: As the port of a major city, facilities available to crews on shore leave are extensive, if somewhat difficult to reach.
 The International Seamen's Club (天津新港国际海员俱乐部) is located at Xingang Liumi Road, opposite the Bomesc shipyard.
 Around two dozen crew management companies provide replacement crews at all times.